-Submission Guidelines will be posted here in late October.
+Calls for submissions will be posted in late October 2018.

 Yesterday morning, I went to the very first session of the Scissortail Creative Writing Festival and listened to readings from Brady Peterson, Rebecca Hatcher Travis, and Michael Dooley.
 I appreciated Peterson’s poetry as one could not always pick out exactly the particular meaning of each work, but one could still be possessed by a notion that there was meaning and that it was something thoughtful and beautiful.
 Such is the wonder of the written word -- it doesn't always need to be completely understood to be appreciated, much like most forms of art.
 Of course, not every work read from Peterson fit that mold when considering a poem he read regarding his love for tequila.

 Friday afternoon I attended the 16th viewing, which featured the poets Katherine Hoerth, Chera Hammons and J.C "Catfish" Mahan.
 There were several things about the different works of these poets that I found quiet interesting and note worthy.
 Mahan for example features many works that seemed deeply cynical and featured a strong dislike or mistrust of society.
 However, they were each delivered with such personality and energy that they were received with great humor.
 I found it quiet ironic that the underlying tones of these works at least appeared to be quiet cynical but still brought such joy to the crowd.
 That is a credit to Mahan, that he was able to bring things that were so raw and dark and deliver them in such a way that could lift the mood of the listeners.